hazah/activeview/README.md

 At the most basic level, the presenter does only what is conventional of a typical rails action.
 Presenters treat the external controller actions as context information from which to derive their state.
-But, by desigin, which actions are called is left up to the context within which the view is used.
+But, by design, which actions are called is left up to the context within which the view is used.
 If we reserve the presenter for only defining helper attributes and helpers, and direct view helpers, we have a an object that acts as a data binder for the associated template.
 Since we have an option of using the view as an object,